Thorium/FSharp.Refactorings/README.md

 ```

 It refuses a compilation that does not already build, and fails loudly if applying
 ever introduces an error.

+If you are ready to change public methods, add `--api-changes` to improve more.

 For light bulbs while you type, see
 [VS Code / Ionide](#vs-code--ionide) below.

 Point it at whatever you have — the kind is read off the path: